froboy/yusaopeny_docs/content/en/docs/Wiki/Composer-version-constraints-for-Open-Y.md

 composer require drupal/custom_formatters:3.0@beta1
 ```

-You can change any of the dependency versions without upgrading Open Y by running the only `composer require...` command and Drupal Update DB routines afterward.
+You can change any of the dependency versions without upgrading Open Y by running the only `composer require...` command for specific dependencies and Drupal Update DB routines afterward.

 Check [official Composer documentation about version constraints](https://getcomposer.org/doc/articles/versions.md).